 Here is the high fidelity design with the filters and the thanks feature.

 I made sure that the colors and buttons are the same style as Wish design pattern:

 I asked my friends again for a feedback:

-- Filter is exactly what they needed.
-They feel like this will definitely increase their chance of trusting the product and buying.
+Filter is exactly what they needed.
+They feel like this will definitely increase their chance of trusting and buying the product.

 They like the simplicity of the filter feature and they thought it’s really easy to use.

 But a lot of them felt like coupons might not be a sustainable solution.
 I agree, but I do think it’s important to make some reviews credible.
 I wish I can talk to Wish’s PM or the finance team to research more about this idea.